Here are 10 things you can do that are absolutely, positively guaranteed to help you enjoy sex more. Happy New Year!

 Chronic pain is very un-sexy—and a fact of life for almost everyone as we age.
 Talk about it with your partner, and tailor your sexual activities around it.
 You may need to say goodbye to some of your favorite positions, which is part of the emotional side of the aging process.

 As we get older, we take more medications—which may have sexual side effects.
-Talk with your pharmacist or physician about possible changes in libido, erection, lubrication, and skin sensitivity before or after taking a new drug.
+Talk with your pharmacist or physician about possible changes in libido, erection, lubrication, body smell, and skin sensitivity before or after taking a new drug.

 Accept your body